Skip to main content

 What Are Price Tiers and How Do I Use Them?

 We use Price Tiers to segment a market into different pricing categories.
-With these Tiers, our markets can be broken down into the most relevant market segment based on your research.
+With these tiers, our markets can be broken down into the most relevant market segments based on your research.

 How Do We Define Price Tiers?